Arta language

 Arta is a highly endangered Negrito language of the northern Philippines.

 Distribution

 Lawrence Reid's 1990 fieldwork revealed only 12 speakers in Villa Santiago, Aglipay, Quirino Province, and in 1992 it was spoken by only three families.
 It is not closely related to other languages.
 There are still small groups of Arta speakers in Maddela and Nagtipunan towns of Quirino Province.
-Kimoto (2017) reports that Arta has 10 native speakers and 35–45 second-language speakers living primarily in Pulang Lupa, Kalbo, and in Disimungal, Nagtipunan.
+Kimoto (2017) reports that Arta has 10 native speakers and 35–45 second-language speakers living primarily in Pulang Lupa, Kalbo, and in Dissimungal, Nagtipunan.

 The Arta are found in the following places within Nagtipunan Municipality.